October 30, 2020

 or do the simple thing and back up those images.

 -Using online storage is easy, fast, and sometimes free.
 A lot of providers allow storage, Amazon photos, Google Drive, Dropbox, one drive or iCloud, etc. These handy online programs are everywhere.

 -You can buy external storage for your laptops and computers (however, these can be expensive).

 -Why not decorate your home with frames and print out your images and make multiple copies, and you can also use these as gift ideas too.

--You can make multiple USB copies from the original USB stick and store in different places or give to a family member for safe keeping.
+-You can make multiple USB copies from the original USB stick and store them in different places or give them to a family member for safekeeping.